bmFtZQ/edge-frfox/README.md

 # Edge-Fox
-A userChrome.css theme for Firefox that replicates Microsoft Edge
+A userChrome.css theme for Firefox that replicates Microsoft Edge.

 ## Screenshots